 EF’s super soft sustainable fingerless mittens are made of either organic cotton and GRS-certified recycled cashmere or recycled cashmere, wool, and a touch of polyamide.

-They also have a luxury pair of non-recycled cashmere and silk gloves but we always recommend opting for cruelty-free and recycled materials when possible.
+They also have a luxury pair of blended silk and non-recycled cashmere gloves but we always recommend opting for cruelty-free and recycled materials when possible.

 Supply chain & labor practices:

-Based on material, the gloves are manufactured in either Vietnam or Romania.
+The gloves are manufactured in either Vietnam, China, or Romania.

 Their mapped supply chain makes it easy to see where EF suppliers are located, as well as what ethical and environmental standards each partner adheres to.

-Not only do they prohibit forced and child labor, but they’re also working with others in the industry to get rid of human trafficking and slavery from fashion once and for all.
+Not only do they prohibit forced and child labor, but they’re also working with others in the industry to get rid of human trafficking and slavery from the fashion industry once and for all.

 Green business practices: